emecell/training/frontend/Front End 101 - HTML and CSS.md

 # CSS overview

-Cascading Style Sheets are a standard that defines how browsers should display an element on a page.
+Cascading Style Sheets are a [standard](http://www.w3.org/Style/CSS) that defines how browsers should display an element on a page.

 ## Why use CSS?

-* We can separate structure and content from presentation.
-	* We can theme widgets, and leave the HTML alone, but change the way they're displayed.
-* CSS allows us to name and reuse frequently-used groups of styles.
+The biggest advantage of CSS is the ability to separate structure and content from presentation.Developers can theme widgets, or modify layouts, without touching the HTML.
+We can also name and reuse frequently-used groups of styles.
 These can include the following attributes (and more):

 	* text color
-	* font attributes (face, size, weight, style)
+	* font attributes (face, size, weight, style, line-height)
 	* width
 	* height
-	* height of lines
-	* background color, transparency, repetition, image
+	* background color, image, and repetition
+	* transparency
-	* etc.
+	* animations and transitions

-* What version of the spec is supported?
-	* the vast majority of CSS2 is available in all browsers
-	* most of CSS3 is available in the browsers we support (use for progressive enhancement)
+Like the rest of the web, CSS standards are something of a work in progress.
+The vast majority of the CSS2 spec is implemented in all browsers, and the important parts of CSS3 are available in the browsers we support.
+Many of the more advanced features can be added and will only affect browsers that support them, a form of **progressive enhancement**.

 ## What does CSS entail?